HowManyOliversAreThere/six-nibble-name/README.md

 # six-nibble-name

-A minimal, light-weight Python module for converting six nibbles (three bytes) into a 4-character name.
+A minimal, light-weight (Micro)Python module for converting six nibbles (three bytes) into a 4-character name.

 ## How To